cfarkas/SARS-CoV-2-freebayes/README.md

 ## IV) Nucleotide diversity and Tajima's D test calculation per geographical region
 - To estimate nucleotide diversity (π) and Tajima's D test, we will employ vcftools program version from Julien Y. Dutheil (accepting --haploid flag) (https://github.com/jydu/vcftools).
-- We will download with wget FASTA genomes from each continent submitted to GISAID until August 03, 2020 and we will execute variant calling and vcftools analysis, using a sliding window of 50 bp across SARS-CoV-2 genome (can be changed).
+- As an example, We will execute variant calling and vcftools analysis on GISAID FASTA sequences, using a sliding window of 50 bp across SARS-CoV-2 genome (can be changed).
 Then, we will we will use the pi-tajima.sh script to create a plot of pi and Tajima's D values per bin, as depicted here: https://doi.org/10.1016/j.tig.2006.06.005
 - An excellent explanation of Tajima's D test can be found here: https://www.youtube.com/watch?v=wiyay4YMq2A.
-- pi-tajima.sh script requires vcfstats and some R libraries installed, as depicted here: https://github.com/cfarkas/SARS-CoV-2-freebayes#10-install-ggplot2-ggrepel-and-vcfr-r-libraries.
+- pi-tajima.sh script requires some R libraries installed, as depicted here: https://github.com/cfarkas/SARS-CoV-2-freebayes#10-install-ggplot2-ggrepel-and-vcfr-r-libraries.

 From scratch, the whole analysis can be done in a folder (i.e. diversity), as presented below.
 Assuming binaries are in ```/usr/local/bin``` and users previously runned ```samtools faidx covid19-refseq.fasta```: